evidentlyai/evidently/docs/book/get-started/cloud_quickstart_llm.md

 **View the Report**.
 Go to the Evidently Cloud.
 Open your Project and head to the "Reports" in the left menu. ([Cloud home](https://app.evidently.cloud/)).

-You will see the summary statistics for all scores, as well as the evaluated dataset with descriptor.
+You will see the summary of the scores, and the dataset with added descriptors.
 For example, you can sort to find all answers with "Denials".

 ![](../.gitbook/assets/cloud/qs_denials.png)